mobilestar2015/angular2-signaturepad/README.md

 // then import for use in a component

 import { Component, ViewChild } from 'angular2/core';
-import { SignaturePad } from 'angular2-signaturepad/signature-pad';
+import { AngularSignaturePad } from 'angular2-signaturepad/signature-pad';

 @Component({
   template: '<signature-pad [options]="signaturePadOptions" (onBeginEvent)="drawStart()" (onEndEvent)="drawComplete()"></signature-pad>'